Justice delays publication of Donald Trump files on January 6 - ExBulletin

 The suspension is intended to give the court time to consider Trump’s arguments against the disclosure of the documents, which was otherwise scheduled for Friday.

-WASHINGTON A federal appeals court on Thursday temporarily blocked the release of documents requested by a US House committee investigating the January 6 insurgency as the court considers an emergency request from former President Donald Trump.
+WASHINGTON A federal appeals court on Thursday temporarily blocked the release of White House documents requested by a US House committee investigating the January 6 insurgency, so far granting a request by the former President Donald Trump.

-The District of Columbia Circuit Court of Appeals for the United States on Thursday granted an administrative stay requested by Trump.
-The suspension is intended to give the court time to consider Trump’s arguments against the disclosure of the documents, which was otherwise scheduled for Friday without a court order.
+The administrative injunction issued by the United States Court of Appeals for the District of Columbia circuit effectively bans until the end of this month the publication of the files due on Friday.
+The appeals court set closing arguments in the case for November 30.

-The ordinance indeed delays until the end of this month the release of the discs which were to be delivered Friday.
-The appeals court set arguments in the case for November 30.
+The suspension gives the court time to consider the arguments of a momentous clash between the former president, whose supporters stormed the Capitol on January 6, and President Joe Biden and Congress, who have called for a full investigation of the riot.
+This is delaying the House committee in reviewing files that lawmakers say could shed light on the events leading up to the insurgency and Trump’s efforts to delegitimize an election he lost.

-The House is looking for Trump’s call logs, draft speeches and other material related to January 6.
-Outweighs the electoral defeat of President Joe Biden.
+The National Archives, which hold the documents, say they include call logs, handwritten notes and a draft decree on the integrity of the elections.

 Biden waived executive privilege over documents.
 Trump then went to court arguing that as a former president he still had the right to exercise privilege over the records and that their publication would harm the presidency in the future.